Teaching math word problems without keywords? Yes, you can! In this blog post, I share how I use operation situations to help with math word problems.

 At the time, I taught fourth grade and dedicated a portion of my math instruction to help my students develop word problem analysis skills with a word problem of the day program.

 As we read each day’s word problem, I noticed something interesting . . . each problem fell in a specific category for each operation.

 I couldn’t believe it!
 It was like magic!

 In the beginning, I referred to the set of operation situations I learned about at the summer conference session.

 - Multiplication: groups of something

-Each time we encountered a new word problem, I asked the students to describe what was happening in the word problem.
-From there, we then discussed what action (operation) was taking place.
+Each time we encountered a new word problem, I asked the students to describe the event(s) happening in the word problem.
+From there, we discussed what action (operation) was taking place.

 Consider the following problem: